small0live/minerva-wp/README.md

 ### Personality

 The Ten Item Personality Inventory (TIPI) developed by Gosling and colleagues (2003) was used in the study.
-The TIPI is used to measure the Big-Five personality dimensions: Extraversion, Agreeableness, Conscientiousness, Emotional Stability, Openness to Experiences.
+The TIPI is used to measure the Big Five personality dimensions: Extraversion, Agreeableness, Conscientiousness, Emotional Stability, Openness to Experiences.

 *Scoring*